cedigi/P-tanque-Manager/README.md

 ## Theme toggle

-The header includes a single button with a lightning bolt icon.
-When pressed it applies a "cyber" look by loading `public/theme-cyber-blue.css`.
-This choice is stored in the browser so it persists across reloads.
+The header provides a moon/sun button that switches between light and dark themes.
+This preference is saved in the browser so it persists across reloads.